 How does this system work?

 Scientists used simulations and AI algorithms for design composition.
 This allows researchers to focus on high-level conceptual design.
 It holds the potential to effectively analyze factors such as speed and stability to make suggestions.
-Next, it makes sure that user doesn’t create a robot so top-heavy that it can’t move without tipping over.
+Next, it ensures that the user doesn’t create a top-heavy robot that can’t move without tipping over.

-Researchers also used 3D printing and fold technique to fabricate the custom robot as flat faces connected at joints.
-Latterly by combining the most effective parts of 2-D and 3-D printing, it folds the design into final shape.
+Researchers also used 3D printing and fold techniques to fabricate the custom robot as flat faces connected at joints.
+Combining the most effective parts of 2-D and 3-D printing folds the design into a final shape.

 Ph.D. graduate Cynthia Sung said, “3-D printing lets you print complex, rigid structures, while 2-D fabrication gives you lightweight but strong structures that can be produced quickly.”